Benefits of a Modern Home Design

 - High efficiency appliances and lighting

-- From the refrigerator to the washer and dryer it is important to look for energy star ratings and the specific energy loads of each model.
+- It’s important to look for energy star ratings and the specific energy loads of each model.

 - Lighting is best handled by an integrated approach using well placed windows and LED lighting.

-- The final part to building a ZNE home is to install a photovoltaic solar (PV) array that can produce as much energy in a year that you will likely consume in a year.
+- Install a photovoltaic solar (PV) array that can produce as much energy as you’ll need for the year.
 There are various methods to monitor the consumption and production of energy.

 - Ultimately the success of a building reaching ZNE will depend on the home owner and the thoughtful decisions that affect the overall energy consumption.